 The 1940 Act limits the Fund's ability to invest in, or hold securities of, companies that are controlled by funds managed by KKR.
 Any such investments could create conflicts of interest between the Fund, the Adviser and KKR.
 The Adviser will also have, or enter into, advisory relationships with other advisory clients (including, among others, employee benefit plans subject to ERISA and related regulations) that could lead to circumstances in which a conflict of interest between the Adviser's advisory clients could exist or develop.
 In addition, to the extent that another client of the Adviser or KKR holds a different class of securities than the Fund, the interest of such client and the Fund might not be aligned.
-As a result of these conflicts and restrictions, the Adviser could be unable to implement the Fund's investment strategies as effectively as it could have in the absence of such conflicts or restrictions.
-In order to avoid these conflicts and restrictions, the Adviser could choose to exit these investments prematurely and, as a result, the Fund would forgo any future positive returns associated with such investments.
+As a result of these conflicts and restrictions, the Adviser of such conflicts or restrictions.
+In order to avoid these conflicts and restrictions, the Adviser could hove in the sence of such conflicts prematurely and, as a result, the Fund would forgo any future positive returns associated with such investments.

 Certain other KKR client accounts or proprietary accounts have investment objectives, programs, strategies and positions that are similar to, or conflict with, those of the Fund, or compete with, or have interests adverse to, the Fund.
 This type of conflict could affect the prices and availability of the securities or interests in which the Fund invests.
 KKR will, from time to time, give advice or take action with respect to the investments held by, and transactions of, other KKR client accounts or proprietary accounts that could be different from or otherwise inconsistent with the advice given or timing or nature of any action taken with respect to the investments held by, and transactions of, the Fund.
-Such different advice and/or inconsistent actions could be due to a variety of reasons, including, without limitation, the differences between the investment objective, program, strategy and tax treatment of the other KKR client accounts or proprietary accounts and the Fund or the regulatory status of other KKR client accounts are proprietary accounts and any related restrictions or obligations imposed on KKR as a fiduciary thereof.
+Such different advice and/or inconsistent actions could be due to a variety of reasons, including, without limitation, the differences between the investment objective, program, strategy and tax treatment of the other KKR client accounts or proprietary accounts and the Fund or the regulatory status of other KKR client accounts and any related restrictions or obligations imposed on KKR as a fiduciary thereof.
 Such advice and actions could adversely impact the Fund.